 Ken Howlett is the editor of the popular UK blog "A Sea of Blue" (aseaofblue.com) and co-hosts "Wildcat Wednesday," a weekly University of Kentucky radio program on 1340 WBGN in Bowling Green, Ky.
 He is also a contributing writer to "Wildcat Tip-Off," a UK basketball yearbook published by Maple Street Press.

-Guy Ramsey serves as Assistant Director of New Media at the University of Kentucky, where he oversees the social media efforts of UK Athletics.
+Guy Ramsey serves as director of strategic communications at the University of Kentucky, where he oversees the social media efforts of UK Athletics.
 He manages and writes for “Cat Scratches,” the official blog of UK Athletics, covering all 22 of the Kentucky’s varsity sports.

 Tim Asher is in his 14th year as the Wildcats' basketball video coordinator after serving the previous 12 seasons as the team's traveling videographer.
 In his role, Asher oversees all of the basketball program's video needs, including maintaining the Wildcats' sophisticated editing system.
 He has also been the lead on "This is Kentucky Basketball" coach's show, shooting all behind-the-scenes aspects as well as the majority of the Q&A's, Inside the Play segments and more.